12 Most Powerful TRX Upper Body Workouts

 TRX Push Up - TRX Upper Body Workout

-• Begin in a standing position, facing away from the anchor point with the TRX handles in hand.
+• Begin standing, facing away from the anchor point with the TRX handles in hand.

 • Extend your arms in front of you at chest level and walk your feet back to form a straight line from head to heels.